Sara Innamorato: Electoral reform

 Innamorato is the prime sponsor of HB 1556, a bill designed to expand automatic voter registration services to all individuals who utilize state government and legislative services.
-The bill was designed as part of a suite of electoral reform bills advanced by the House Democratic Caucus.
+The bill was developed as part of a suite of electoral reform bills advanced by the House Democratic Caucus.

 Environment

-Innamorato is opposed to hydraulic fracturing, citing a number of public health concerns in communities near drilling sites and refineries.
+Innamorato opposes hydraulic fracturing, citing many public health concerns in communities near drilling sites and refineries.
 She has voted against legislation to grant tax exemptions and incentives to new petrochemical plants, labeling such proposals "corporate welfare".
 However, Innamorato has also organized public hearings to encourage dialogue between labor unions and anti-fracking organizations, saying she believes the choice between "the environment" and "good union jobs, family sustaining jobs" is "false and ... antiquated."
 Innamorato has stated that she has worked to draft legislation to prevent the dumping of chemicals and waste water used in hydraulic fracturing into sewage treatments plants and public waterways, due to alleged radioactive contamination.

 Innamorato has spoken in favor of Green New Deal legislation, as well as green and sustainable infrastructure development.